Recent Headlines from Above the Law

 Today, the lawyers leading the law school litigation squad announced that they are planning to target 20 more law schools for class action lawsuits over their allegedly deceptive post-graduation employment statistics.
-This time around, you may be surprised by some of the law schools that appear on their list.
+This time around, you may be surprised by some of the law schools that appear on their list….

-Boasting four campuses and more than 15,000 graduates in Michigan wasn’t enough for this elite law school.
+Boasting four campuses and more than 15,000 graduates in Michigan isn’t enough for Thomas M. Cooley Law School.
 The nation’s #2 law school needs MOAR CAMPUSES (and unemployed graduates).
-So the administration started cooking up a plan to remedy this issue, on the down low.
+So, yet another Cooley Law campus will soon be invading a state near you on the east coast….